ValeriaPante/ValeriaPante-ing-sw-2021-pante-panzanini-pozza/README.md

 #### Server
 ***For the correct behavior it's mandatory to complete the customisation process at least once.***

-The server by default is bind to the port 42000.
+The server is bind to the port 42000.

 To customize the assets of the game through GUI you can launch the server with the following command on the terminal.